 Many people thinking about the role of a caregiver may tend to think of the "job" as incredibly stressful; after all, they are in charge of a person who is suffering, and sometimes suffering greatly, for the majority of their days.
-Page sponsor: Arc Electric - Click to visit website.
+Page sponsor: Shower Door of Canada, visit website.

 While this is stressful for many caregivers, in Canada or elsewhere, studies have actually demonstrated that caregivers are not as negatively affected by their role as they may have initially thought.
 In fact, almost 70% of caregivers surveyed in recent studies stated that their experience as a caregiver was highly rewarding, the results of a deep connection with the person whom they were assisting in their time of need.